 The normal age range is usually 6 – 7 years old.
 Perhaps your daughter is towards the later end of the range.
-For reassurance, you may wish to consult a dentist and have a x-ray taken to ensure the succeeding adult teeth are present and nothing is causing further delay of the eruption.
+For reassurance, you may wish to consult a dentist and have an x-ray taken to ensure the succeeding adult teeth are present and nothing is causing a further delay of the eruption.

 The stain could be caused by initial caries which is a cavity forming.
 It cannot be cleaned off as the discolouration has entered the enamel of the tooth already.